openzipkin/brave/brave/RATIONALE.md

 here, but conceptually the goal is the same: to propagate "arbitrary stuff" with a request.

+### `BaggageField.ValueUpdater`
+`BaggageField.ValueUpdater` is a functional interface that allows field updates, possibly to `null`.
+It returns a `boolean` to avoid synchronizing contexts when an update resulted in no change.

+Concretely, when an update returns `false`, we don't attempt to flush changes to a correlation context such as `MDC`.

 ### Context storage
 `FixedBaggageState` is copy-on-write context storage of `BaggageField` values.
 It is added only once to a request extraction or trace context regardless of